wp-plugins/facebook-comment-control/readme.txt

 You have replaced the default Wordpress comments template with the Facebook <fb:comments>?
 Then this plugin is what you need!

 = What the Plugin can do: =
-* List all comments on yout blog with dashboard widget
+* List all comments on your blog with dashboard widget
 * Delete comments
 * See where the comments were posted
 * See who posted the comments
+* Display the overview for specific roles only
+* Write a message to the commentator

 = What the plugin cannot do (To-Do-List): =
-* Display the overview for specific roles only
 * Let you comment
-* Write a message to the commentator

 Special thanks go to: Gil Goldshlager, 'pingflood' & 'TH_Wesley  from the Facebook developers forum